ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 {NOTE: }
 **Use a suitable configuration**.
-The stronger your instances are, the less susceptible they are to budget drainage and throttling.
+The stronger your burstable instances are, the less susceptible they are to budget drainage and throttling.
 If you are regularly warned or your product is actually throttled, consider [upscaling](../cloud/cloud-scaling) its configuration.
 {NOTE/}